Fact-checked

 • macromolecular, which are used to determine the vascular space.

-In Ukraine, four MR-CAs are known, which are extracellular water-soluble paramagnetic SCs, of which gadodiamide and gadopentetic acid are widely used.
-The remaining SC groups (2-4) undergo a stage of clinical trials abroad.
+In Ukraine, four MR-CA are known, which are extracellular water-soluble paramagnetic CA, of which gadodiamide and gadopentetic acid are widely used.
+The remaining groups of CA (2-4) are undergoing clinical trials abroad.

 International name